Birthday Gifts for Kids in Canada 2026: Every Age, Every Interest

 At this stage, your child is exploring through hands-on discovery and developing fine motor skills.
 You'll want gifts that encourage building, imaginative play, and tactile exploration.
 LEGO sets designed for younger builders, open-ended construction tiles, or art supplies for vibrant self-expression all foster problem-solving and creativity.

 Look for items that spark imaginative storytelling.
 Dress-up costumes, play kitchens with accessories, and simple puppet theatres can spark hours of creative play.
-When choosing art supplies, opt for washable and non-toxic options, following Health Canada guidelines for children's products, ensuring safety alongside creative freedom.
+When choosing art supplies, opt for washable and non-toxic options, following Health Canada guidelines for children's products to ensure safety alongside creative freedom.

 Outdoor play is crucial at this age.
 Age-appropriate scooters, balance bikes, or a sturdy sandbox with digging tools provide essential physical activity and connection with nature.
 You'll see your child gain confidence and independence through these active gifts.